 It’s a Technical Tuesday!
 Today we are going down the rapids of computer purchasing.
 This is a primer on purchasing computers on the cheap.
 We start with prebuilt computers (1), then cover acquiring peripherals (2,3), and finally talk about building your own computers (4,5).
-This is a living document about a volatile topic, so write in and help us make this article better.
+This is a living document about a volatile topic, so write in!

 1. The Commercial Choice: Cheap Computers in a Click